adelchip/challengeapp/README.md

-# 🎯 Challenge App - MVP
+# 🎯 TeamQuor - MVP

 Internal platform to create and manage company challenges with AI-powered suggestions for the most suitable profiles.